Share

 Software Insulation Among SMB and Mid-Market Customers

-Paradoxically, the software vendors many expect to be most disrupted by AI (those serving SMBs and the mid-market) may prove to be among the most insulated.
+Paradoxically, the software vendors many expect to be most disrupted by AI—those serving SMBs and the mid-market—may prove to be among the most insulated.
 AI unquestionably lowers the cost to build software.
 But it raises the cost of owning software.

 While AI reduces upfront development efforts, it shifts ongoing responsibility onto the operator: maintaining workflows, managing model behavior, adapting to regulatory change, and ensuring auditability and compliance.
 These costs compound overtime.
+Vendors can amortize that responsibility across thousands of customers.
+Individual businesses cannot.

 What Else Is Poised to Change